 The history of the Sootoro is closely linked to the existence of the Sutoro, as the similarity of their names reveal.
 To avoid further confusion, the Sootoro will be referred to as the Gozarto Protection Force (GPF), a name commonly used by the group itself, referring to the Syriac name for Upper Mesopotamia.

 The GPF emerged as an offshoot of the Qamishli-based Sutoro branch, after disagreements on the political stance towards the Syrian government.
-Some who are not in favour of the Assad-led government quit their membership until December 2013 and now even say that the whole Qamishli branch was being taken fully over by ‘Shabiha‘ shortly afterwards.
-Since then, the GPF have ceased all contacts with the SUP its Sutoro militia, even accusing the latter to bear the name Sutoro unjustly.
+This led to allegations that this breakaway came as the result of an infiltration by ‘Shabiha‘ elements.
+Since then, the GPF have ceased all contacts with the SUP and its Sutoro militia, even accusing the latter to bear the name Sutoro unjustly.
 It might be because of this that the GPF in early 2015 even started to use a variation of a logo which had been already in use with the Iraqi Christian Nineveh Plain Protection Unit.
 Reportedly, the latter did not appreciate it at all, because it led to allegations of the NPU being an ally of the Assad government.

 Furthermore, the GPF accused the Sutoro “to create fitna [= meaning distress or division, has a strong religious context] between Arabs and Christians in Hasakah province by fighting against them in the villages of Tel Hamees despite knowing that the villages of Tel Hamees are solely Arab and that there are no Christians or churches found in the area.”